scanner-research/scanner/docs/from_source.rst

    bash ./build.sh

 Congratulations!
 You've installed the scannerpy package.
+To learn how to start using Scanner, check out :ref:`getting-started`.